Publishing Content to Production Best Practices

 Plan and execute push to Production in a release management fashion rather than publishing every single update.
 Consolidate multiple changes into well-organized releases to streamline the deployment process.

-Organize Content/Widgets using Folders
+Organize Content or Widgets using Folders

 Group content or widgets that you want to display to users belonging to the same geography, having the same user roles, and more.
-Push the Folder to Production to ensure all related content and/or widgets is published together.
+Publish the Folder to Production to ensure all related content and/or widgets is published together.
 For more information, see Organize Content/Widgets using Folders.

 Ensure version control